inixioamillano/marte-markov-telegram-bot/README.md

 To try it out, you can add the [bot](https://telegram.me/iammartebot) to any of your Telegram groups!

+## Roadmap

+In future releases, MarTe will allow you to export all the knowledge from a group in a file and import it in another group.

+(Approx. air date: February 9, 2021)

 ## Release History
 * 0.1.2
     * ADD: event on @botusername message